-As Spring makes its welcome return, I’ve been continuing my series of oil paintings, the latest works being Over the shore and Calm seas.
+As Spring makes its welcome return, I’ve been continuing my series of original oil paintings, the latest works being Over the shore and Calm seas.

-Calm seas is one of larger semi-abstract oil paintings inspired by the the natural beauty of the seashore, its wide open spaces and fantastic skies in the Spring sunshine over Ross beach near Lindisfarne in Northumberland.
+Calm seas is one of larger semi-abstract original oil paintings inspired by the the natural beauty of the seashore, its wide open spaces and fantastic skies in the Spring sunshine over Ross beach near Lindisfarne in Northumberland.

 I've used expressive brushstrokes and rich oil paint textures to reflect the sense of nature moving - the vast movement of the sea and the clouds in the sky.

-Exquisite shades of blue (Ultramarine, Prussian and Cerulean) together with cadmium reds and touches of cadmium yellow and indian yellow reflect the serenity and the calmness of this coastal view.
+Rich, exquisite shades of blue (Ultramarine, Prussian and Cerulean) together with cadmium reds and touches of cadmium yellow and indian yellow reflect the serenity and the calmness of this coastal view.

-The oil painting is painted on a gallery style canvas, meaning it has a profile depth (in this case of approximately 4 cm or 1.7 inches).
+The seascape painting is painted on a gallery style canvas, meaning it has a profile depth (in this case of approximately 4 cm or 1.7 inches).
 The sides are left painted white, which means it is suitable to hang as it is, without a frame, if required.
 When oil painting on canvas, I mostly kept the sides masked off or unpainted to keep it as white a side as possible without overpainting.

 Published March 2017